-Animals are allowed on the PNWU campus as long as they are on a leash, not a threat to other people, and do not bother or distract others.
+Animals are allowed on the PNWU campus as long as they are on a leash, under control of the handler, not a threat to other people, and do not bother or distract others.
 Owners must pick up after their animal(s).
 Other than service animals, the University retains the right to ask owners to remove their animal(s) at any time.
-If an animal behaves in a way that poses a direct threat to the health or safety of others, has a history of such behavior, or is not under the control of the handler, that animal may be required to leave campus.
+If a service animal behaves in a way that poses a direct threat to the health or safety of others, has a history of such behavior, or is not under the control of the handler, that animal may be required to leave campus.